Cottage garden ideas: 19 ways to transform your back garden whatever its size

 Give planting an enchanted twist with the aid of an arched structure that provides the frame for growing climbing plants, a prime example is that of rambling roses.

-Plant your chosen climber on one side of the archway and secure it in place as it begins to grow to encourage it to intertwine around the arch as it becomes more established.
+Plant your chosen climber on one side of the archway and secure it in place as it begins to grow, to encourage it to intertwine around the arch as it becomes more established.

 The result will be a decorative and fragrant arch to pass through to feel more immersed in the planting – an essential small garden tip.
-The arch can be used to zone the garden, connecting a dining area to a lawn or a patio onto the yard beyond.
+The arch can be used to zone the garden, connecting a dining area to a lawn or a patio in the yard beyond.

 17. Take a soft approach to hard landscaping

 The rustic elements of a cottage garden open the door for a less structured approach to hard landscaping with your garden design.
-From building walls with upcycled materials to using reclaimed woods for raised beds and borders the nature of a rural garden invites a less formal aesthetic – where imperfection is celebrated.
+From building walls with upcycled materials to using reclaimed woods for raised beds and borders, the nature of a rural garden invites a less formal aesthetic – where imperfection is celebrated.

 This cottage garden idea uses imperfect slate tiles to construct a garden wall that divides the space, allowing for zoning without it feeling too penned in.
-Ensure the structure is safe by securing the material in place appropriately but take a less rigid approach to constructing walls and the like.
+Ensure the structure is safe by securing the material in place appropriately, but take a less rigid approach to constructing walls and the like.

 18. Welcome wildlife

 All successful cottage garden ideas benefit from the addition of wildlife to give the planting a buzz of life.
-From bee hotels to bird boxes look to incorporate a dwelling to be enjoyed by the wildlife you welcome into your garden to ensure they feel suitably at home.
+From bee hotels to bird boxes, look to incorporate a dwelling to be enjoyed by the wildlife you welcome into your garden to ensure they feel suitably at home.

 19. Switch up your alfresco dining look